New Seniors Yoga Classes

 The CAN DO Program – Children’s Autism and Neuro-Developmental Optimization Program

 A lot has changed in twenty years.
-Back then, I was doing assessments of children who were experiencing problems with attention and learning at school.
+Back then, assessments could be undertaken for children who were experiencing problems with attention and learning or problems and/or with social interactions and sensory senstivities.
 Whilst various behaviour management strategies could be suggested for parents and teachers to implement, there was no treatment for the underlying issues.
 Yet these children can suffer enormously – they have problems with self-esteem, often being ridiculed by their peers or coming to the conclusion that they are ‘dumb’ despite having significant strengths.

 At this point in time with the coronavirus pandemic in full swing across the world, we are faced with challenges to our ability to remain positive.
 When we are faced with changes from our normal or expected situation, some people will be able to adapt to the change and continue to function positively, whereas others will struggle.